alifarukyucel/tams/docs/functional-tests.md

 ### The system shall let the responsible lecturer of a certain course add other users as responsible lectures of that course with the same rights via an API request.

+To add a responsible lecturer to a course, the requesting user must also be a responsible lecturer of the course.

 #### Add a responsible lecturer
 1. Create a course
 2. Add another user as a lecturer